1. Governing policy

 7.2 The Learning and Teaching Committee monitors academic related complaints and appeals and reports to Academic Board with recommendations for improvement as required.

 7.3 An annual summary report is submitted to the Board of Directors by the CEO for consideration of possible actions to address underlying causes of all student complaints (both non-academic and academic).

 8. Records management

-8.1 A record of all complaints, notes on actions, notes of appeals committees and outcomes of complaints and appeals will be maintained on Student Record Management System by the Registrar’s Office.
+8.1 A record of all complaints, notes on actions, notes of appeals committees and outcomes of complaints and appeals is maintained on Student Record Management System by the Vice President (Student Life).

 See Appendix 1 Complaints and Appeals Flowchart

+9. Related documents

+- Assessment Policy